1 February 1891 (Sunday)

 A GALA DAY.
 SLATINGTON HOSE COMPANY TESTS ITS NEW SILSBY ENGINE

-Read the description of the test of Slatington's steam pressured, fire-engine
+Read the description of the test of Slatington's steam pressured, fire-engine.
+The town council had just purchased the engine in early October.

 Source: The Slatington News, 14 November 1891